All Articles

 • A retaining wall over a metre in exposed height is part of the design

-• The soil profile is uncertain (recent fill, near a watercourse, near a former clay pit or quarry — Burnaby has these in several neighbourhoods)
+• The soil profile is uncertain — recent fill, proximity to a watercourse, an old clay pit or quarry pocket (Burnaby has these in several neighbourhoods)

 • An adjacent property has had geotechnical issues that could affect the new build

-If you're not sure whether your lot triggers a requirement, the City's planning counter will tell you, and your designer or builder should be checking this in pre-design.
+If you're not sure whether your lot triggers a requirement, the City's planning counter will confirm it.
+Your designer or builder should be checking this in pre-design — if they're not, that's the first flag.

 What's actually in the report

-A geotechnical report from a qualified engineer registered with Engineers and Geoscientists BC under the EGBC professional practice guidelines for residential geotechnical assessments is a structured document.
+A geotechnical report from an engineer registered with Engineers and Geoscientists BC under the EGBC professional practice guidelines for residential geotechnical assessments is a structured document.
 The major sections:

 • Site description and history.
-Topographic context, existing structures, history of the lot (was it filled? was it logged? has there been past slope movement?).
+Topographic context, existing structures, history of the lot — was it filled, was it logged, has there been past slope movement.

 • Field investigation.
 Test pits, boreholes, or both.
 Test pits are excavated with a small machine and let the engineer see the soil profile in cross-section.
 Boreholes are drilled and sampled.
 Most Burnaby residential lots get two to four investigation locations.